The Hifiman Jade II is the company’s 2nd generation full-sized electrostatic headphone and solid-state amplifier system. It is priced at $2499.

 What does that mean?
 It means you get a wafer-thin nanotech driver at just 0.001mm thickness and a nano-particle coated diaphragm at a sub-micrometer thickness which Hifiman claim will provide a far better high-frequency response.
 If you check the $50k Shangri-La page you will find almost the exact same pitch points for the driver so definitely some highly welcome trickle-down technology finding its way into the Jade II headphones.

 There is far less to go on regarding the amplifier and what is happening on the inside.
 What we do know is that it uses a cascode differential circuit of transistors and MOFSETs with an 80W transformer outputting around 1.2W at 1kHz.
-I would class this as a medium output level solid state amp on par with the 1W into 32Ω Auris HA-2SE for output but much lower than my own e-stats VE Enterprise E Lite at just over 3W per channel.
+I would class this as a medium output level solid-state amp on par with the 1W into 32Ω Auris HA-2SE for output but much lower than my own e-stats VE Enterprise E Lite at just over 3W per channel.

-The amp is also set up with a Pro Bias 540V output so it is compatible not only with Hifiman’s Jade II headphones but also pretty much any electrostatic headphone with a 5-pin pro bias connector.
+The amp is also set up with a Pro Bias 540V output so it is compatible not only with Hifiman’s Jade II headphones but also pretty much any electrostatic headphones with a 5-pin pro bias connector.

 This is also a single-ended design rather than a balanced amp configuration despite it having a balanced XLR 3-pin input on the rear.
 It will allow two inputs (dual RCA/XLR) with a switch control and two e-stats headphones can connect to the front at the same time.
 As a reviewer, being able to compare to headphones from the same amp at the same time without disconnecting and switching is gold.